 Curriculum area Possible cross-curricular learning and teaching links Technologies Applying skills and knowledge of measurement and units of measurement, measuring and marking out materials in accordance with working drawings.
+Simple formulae could be introduced.
 Reading and interpreting scales on instruments and carrying out associated calculations to design and make items, or to work with tools.
-Interpreting and calculating dimensions and scale in drawings/diagrams and applying them to work pieces.
-Manufacturing items to given measurements Art Using knowledge of measurement to create pictures or patterns.
-Geography Using numeracy on field trips or when working with maps.
+Interpreting and calculating dimensions and scale in drawings/diagrams/orthographic projections and applying them to work pieces.
+Manufacturing items to given measurements of tolerances and accuracy.
+Managing the timing of practical tasks to deadlines Art Using knowledge of measurement to create pictures or patterns.
+Geography Using numeracy on field trips or when working with maps and plans.
 Learners could take measurements, carry out a range of calculations associated with measurement and interpret a range of graphical data such as weather charts, maps or plans.
 When measuring distance, scale will be used, which may also allow for the use of ratios.
-Learners may also be asked to consider percentage amounts of land taken up for particular purposes, eg housing, industry or recreation.
-Ratio and proportion could also be explored.
-Learners could also be involved in measuring or observing and recording information.
-For example, measuring the volume of tank, collecting field samples or estimating the height of a tree.
-Surveys could explore the use of relative frequencies and probability measured as fractions, decimal fractions and percentages.
-Health and wellbeing Using a range of measuring instruments such as scales, spoons, measuring jugs timers and thermometers during cooking or when preparing food.
+Simple formulae could be introduced when for example, calculating speed, time and distance Learners may also be asked to consider percentage or fractional amounts of land taken up for particular purposes, eg housing, industry or recreation.
+Ratio and proportion could also be explored Learners could also be involved in measuring or observing and recording information.
+For example, measuring the volume of tank, collecting field samples or calculating the height of a tree.
+The effects of bias and sample size could be discussed Health and wellbeing Using a range of measuring instruments such as scales, measuring jugs, timers and thermometers during cooking or when preparing food.
 Learners could also carry out a range of calculations when using recipes or when calculating ratio and proportion for ingredients.

-Calculations could also be used to work out percentage dietary requirements and understand food labelling.
-Learners could also work with lifestyle statistics to make choices associated with their own health and wellbeing.
-Undertaking a basic costing exercise to compare convenience foods with fresh food.
+A Coloulations sould also be weed to words out Calculations could also be used to work out percentage dietary requirements and understand food labelling.
+Decisions could be made to redress imbalances in diet or exercise.
+Learners could also work with a range lifestyle statistics presented in different ways, appreciating the effects of potential bias, to make choices associated with their own health and wellbeing.
+Undertaking a basic costing exercise to compare issues surrounding fresh versus convenience foods, or sourcing foods locally in season versus buying food attracting air miles.
 Sciences Measuring and recording data collected during practical scientific experiments, learners could explore how data can be presented in different ways.
 Learners could be asked to carry out calculations associated with data and interpret data to make decisions based on the results of these calculations and understanding the results.
-Science also involves an awareness and understanding of probability and the chance of events happening.
+This could include discussing the possibility of bias and the impact of sample size on the reliability of the data.
+Science also involves an awareness and understanding of probability and the chance of events happening such as the probability of combined events.
 Physical education Measuring physical achievements, recording and reporting results to others in graphical form.
-Learners could also combine their knowledge of numeracy, geography and physical education in orienteering activities.
-Sporting events could be used to explore probability expressed as percentages, fractions or as a ratio.
+Learners could also combine their knowledge of numeracy, geography and physical education in orienteering activities to make decisions associated with speed, time and distance.
 Social studies Exploring the use of numeracy in business.
-Learners could be involved in a small enterprise activity and have the opportunity to develop numerical skills associated with money and money management.
-Learners could use scenarios to calculate profit and loss.
-Learners could extract numerical information and present this in a prescribed layout which will enable decisions to be taken in business.
-For example, identify trends and possible risks to sales and decide whether new staff should be recruited over the summer holidays.
+Learners could be involved in an enterprise activity and have the opportunity to develop numerical skills associated with money and money management.
+Learners could use scenarios to calculate profit and loss and identify trends in sales.
+Learners could extract numerical information which will enable decisions to be taken in business.
+For example, identify trends in customer numbers to devise a duty rota or stocking schedule.